 For it to work with your web server and database, the PgBouncer buildpack uses these concepts:

-• It starts with a shell script bin/start-pgbouncer-stunnel
+- It starts with a shell script

-• On start it will replace DATABASE_URL with it’s own connection information.
+with it’s own connection information.

-This means you don’t have to change your Django database configuration as long as you were using the DATABASE_URL environment value, the dj-database-url or the compound django-environ package.
 I did run in some small problems with the url initialization though.
 Since it only does the old switcheroo once, any web workers that start before that will not have the new connection to PgBouncer.
 The same problem comes up when your web workers spawn from an environment other than the one that had its configuration updated.

 Procfile

-Now it’s time to put everything in a Procfile and get it running on Heroku.
-Since we use three different wsgi servers, I had to do this for each one separately.
-As you will see each server has it’s unique way of doing this.
-Our setup contain a web entry which will be the wsgi server, behind Nginx, using PgBoucer for database connections.
-The worker entry will be our task queue worker for handling asynchronous and scheduled tasks.
+entry will be our task queue worker for handling asynchronous and scheduled tasks.
 We use Django Q, but it should also work with Celery or any other worker of your choice that’s going to be using lots of database connections.
-Just leave the worker entry out if you don’t need it.
+Just leave the worker

 Gunicorn

-This is fairly straightforward.
-We use start-nginx to start start-pgbouncer-stunnel, which in turn should start gunicorn.
 By the way; if anyone knows how to set the wsgi module in the configuration file, please leave a comment.

 # Procfile with nginx, pgbouncer, gunicorn and django-q